 Dr Tony Holohan, Chief Medical Officer at the Department of Health

-The Chief Medical Officer in the Department of Health has expressed concerned about the high level of Covid-19 cases in Donegal.
+The Chief Medical Officer at the Department of Health, Dr. Tony Holohan, has issued another warning about the continuing high Covid-19 rates in Ireland

 Subscribe or register today to discover more from DonegalLive.ie